OneMoreNate/CrpUsernameStuffing/README.md

 to the RADIUS clients when the users Auth Method requires the use of a One Time Passcode(OTP), such as
 SMS, Authenticator App Passcode or Hardware FOB.

-The script will enumerate all the members of the defined Group(s) and populate the defined CRP ($CrpName) with those members samAccountNames adding a logical OR (|) value between each.
+The script will enumerate all the members of the defined Group(s), from the defined domains, and populate the defined CRP ($CrpName) with those members samAccountNames adding a logical OR (|) value between each.
 It is recommended that you setup AD Groups for this purpose, for ease of management.